QualiSystems/cloudshell-shells-documentaion-templates/L1 Shell Template.md

 **To import and configure the shell in CloudShell:**
   1. Make sure you have the shell’s zip package.
 If not, download the shell from the [Quali Community's Integrations](https://community.quali.com/integrations) page.

-  2. Extract the *[Device Name] shell package zip* package to the following location on the Quali Server machine:
+  2. Extract the *[Device Name] shell zip* package to the following location on the Quali Server machine:
   *C:\Program Files (x86)\QualiSystems\CloudShell\Server\Drivers*

   3. Run the *C:\Program Files (x86)\QualiSystems\CloudShell\Server\Drivers\[Shell install_driver.bat]* file.